Air India: Early years (1932–1945)

-As Tata Airlines

-The airline launched its first domestic flight from Bombay to Trivandrum with a six-seater Miles Merlin.
-In 1938, it was re-christened as Tata Air Services and later as Tata Airlines.
-Colombo in Ceylon (now Sri Lanka) and Delhi were added to the destinations in 1938.
-During the Second World War, the airline helped the Royal Air Force with troop movements, shipping of supplies, rescue of refugees and maintenance of aircraft.

-Post-independence (1947–2000)

-As Air India
+Post-Independence (1946–2000)

-After World War II, regular commercial service was restored in India and Tata Airlines became a public limited company on 29 July 1946, under the name Air India.
-After Indian independence in 1947, 49% of the airline was acquired by the Government of India in 1948.
+After World War II, regular commercial service was restored in India and Tata Airlines became a public limited company on 29 July 1946 under the name Air India.
+After the Indian independence in 1947, 49% of the airline was acquired by the Government of India in 1948.
 On 8 June 1948, a Lockheed Constellation L-749A named Malabar Princess (registered VT-CQP) took off from Bombay bound for London Heathrow marking the airline's first international flight.

-Nationalisation

-In 1953, the Government of India passed the Air Corporations Act and purchased a majority stake in the carrier from Tata Sons though its founder J. R. D. Tata would continue as Chairman until 1977.
-The company was renamed as Air India International Limited and the domestic services were transferred to Indian Airlines as a part of a restructuring.
-From 1948 to 1950, the airline introduced services to Nairobi in Kenya and to major European destinations Rome, Paris and Düsseldorf.
-The airline took delivery of its first Lockheed Constellation L-1049 and inaugurated services to Bangkok, Hong Kong, Tokyo and Singapore.
+In 1953, the Government of India passed the Air Corporations Act and purchased a majority stake in the carrier from Tata Sons, though its founder, J. R. D. Tata, would continue as chairman until 1977.
+The company was renamed as Air India International Limited and the domestic services were transferred to Indian Airlines as a part of restructuring.
+From 1948 to 1950, the airline introduced services to Nairobi in Africa and to major European destinations Rome, Paris and Düsseldorf.
+The airline took delivery of its first Lockheed Constellation L-1049 named Rani of Jhansi (registered VT-DGL) and inaugurated services to Bangkok, Hong Kong, Tokyo and Singapore.

-All-jet fleet

-On 21 February 1960, Air India International inducted its first Boeing 707-420, thereby becoming the first Asian airline to enter the Jet Age.
+On 21 February 1960, Air India International inducted its first Boeing 707–420 named Gauri Shankar (registered VT-DJJ), thereby becoming the first Asian airline to induct a jet aircraft in its fleet.
 The airline inaugurated services to New York on 14 May 1960.
 On 8 June 1962, the airline's name was officially truncated to Air India and on 11 June 1962, Air India became the world's first all-jet airline.

 In 1971, the airline took delivery of its first Boeing 747-200B named Emperor Ashoka (registered VT-EBD) and introduced a new Palace in the Sky livery and branding.
-In 1986, Air India took delivery of its first Airbus A310-300.
+The airline operated 11 Boeing 747-200 in total.
+In 1986, Air India took delivery of its first Airbus A310-300 and in 1988, the airline took delivery of Boeing 747-300M.
 In 1993, Air India took delivery of a Boeing 747-400 named Konark (registered VT-ESM) and operated the first non-stop flight between New York and Delhi.